Santa's Big Secret

 Today is Monday and Monday's are made for big headlines.

 That's right.
 Not only is YAMLScript a Lisp, it's a very specific and modern Lisp.
-It's a Lisp that has a community and conferences and books and jobs and that pay people to write code in Lisp!
+It's a Lisp that has a community and conferences and books and jobs that pay people to write code in Lisp!

 If you know the slightest thing about Lisp, you must think I'm crazy.
 YAMLScript is YAML, and YAML is no Lisp.
 It's almost the Anti-Lisp incarnate.